-On Wednesday past, Shirlee Arnould our Branch Coordinator, Heidi Simmons our newly appointed Blood Drive Coordinator and I were invited to represent the San Pedro Branch of the Belize Red Cross at their weekly meeting.
-They wanted to know first hand what we do and how they could help.
+On Wednesday past, Shirlee Arnould our Branch Coordinator, Heidi Simmons our newly appointed Blood Drive Coordinator and I were invited to represent the San Pedro Branch of the Belize Red Cross at the Rotary Club’s weekly meeting.
+They wanted to know firsthand what we do and how they could help.
 This invitation is as good as gold and proof to me that dreams do come true.
 I have been quietly asking for more cavalry since 2014 and a large group of really great people just stepped up.

 I was tasked with telling them about our youth group, volunteer vacations and our First Aid Program.